Lykos153/git-annex-remote-gdrive/migrations/README.md

 ## Issues, Contributing

-The migration is not very fast (~5 minutes / 100 files).
+The migration is not very fast (~20 files / minute).
 PyDrive [still uses Google's API v2](https://github.com/googledrive/PyDrive/issues/99#issuecomment-314091631), maybe that's why - maybe not.
-Fortunately it has to be done only once and we can keep using the repo meanwhile.
+The API calls could be done asynchronously as well.
+Fortunately it has to be run only once and we can keep using the repo meanwhile.

 If you run into any problems, please check for issues on [GitHub](https://github.com/Lykos153/git-annex-remote-gdrive/issues).
 Please submit a pull request or create a new issue for problems or potential improvements.